 It makes sense that someone who trains regularly will lift more – and not just when it comes to benching.

 Doing other exercises, like floor dumbbell presses, will help to increase fitness level and boost muscle growth, which will help one progress to benching heavier weight.
+Additionally taking supplements such as beta alanine will help as well since it will help you build more muscle.

 Let’s now take a look at the same table for women.